TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> `['SHARON', 'LEO', 'LEILA', 'BRIAN', 'ARUN']`
 ~~~

-Now when we call our original friends array again, it returns the changed values from the `map!`.
-Instead of returning a new array, `map!` has modified our original array.
+Now when we call our original `friends` array again, it returns the changed values from the `#map!` method.
+Instead of returning a new array, `#map!` modified our original array.

-Bang methods can easily be recognised as they have exclamation marks at the end of them `!`.
-This signifies that
-the method is **destructive** and will modify the object they are called on.
-A lot of the enumerables that return new collections will have a bang method version available, `map!` and `select!` just to name a few.
+As you'll recall from the Methods lesson, **bang methods** can be easily identified by their exclamation marks (`!`) at the end of their name.
+All bang methods are **destructive** and modify the object they are called on.
+Many of the enumerable methods that return new versions of the array or hash they were called on have a bang method version available, such as `#map!` and `#select!`.

-It's best to avoid using these methods when you can as you, or a future developer working on the same code may need
-the original collection.
-Remember that violent psychopath who may end up maintaining your code?
-Keep them in
-mind when making the decision to use bang methods.
+It's best practice to avoid using these methods, however, as you or a future developer working on your code may need the original version.
+Remember that violent psychopath who you should expect will end up maintaining your code?
+Keep them in mind when making the decision to use bang methods.

-#### Return Values of Enumerables
+### Return Values of Enumerables
-So if its not a good idea to use bang methods and we need to re-use the result of a enumerable method throughout our program, what can we do instead?
+So if it's not a good idea to use bang methods but we need to re-use the result of a enumerable method throughout our program, what can we do instead?

-One option is to put the result of an enumerable in a local variable:
+One option is to put the result of an enumerable method into a local variable:

 ~~~ruby
 friends = ['Sharon', 'Leo', 'Leila', 'Brian', 'Arun']